rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 end
 ```

 The first `include` will let us make Elasticsearch calls in a friendly ActiveRecord-like syntax.
 This way we can, for example, just call `Post.search(query)` for searching.
-Otherwise we should manually make an API call to the Elastic server instance every time we want to interact with our data.
+Otherwise, we should manually make an API call to the Elastic server instance every time we want to interact with our data.

 The second `include` adds callbacks in our model, so every time we create, delete or edit a `Post`, this action will be replicated into Elasticsearch data.